the-turing-way/the-turing-way/Chapter_Version_Control.md

 but want to keep every version.
 This process is often informal and haphazard, where multiple revisions of papers, code, and datasets are saved as duplicate copies with uninformative file names (e.g. my_code.py my_code_2.py my_code_2a.py, my_code_2b.py).
 As authors receive new data and feedback from peers and collaborators, maintaining those versions and merging changes can result in an unmanageable proliferation of files.
 It is also incredibly error prone.
 It is easy to forget what different files contain, or to copy over files you don’t mean to.
 This leads to a great deal of time wasted on figuring out what files contain and reproducing accidently overwritten files.

 One solution to these problems would be to use a formal Version Control System (VCS), which have long been used in the software industry to manage code.
 Version control allows you to do this and to revert files you select back to a previous state, revert the entire project back to a previous state, compare changes over time, see who last modified something that might be causing a problem, who introduced an issue and when, and more.
 Using a version control system also generally means that if you screw things up or lose files, you can easily recover.
 In addition, you get all this for very little overhead.
+Many people have felt the horror of loosing days if not weeks of work when changes to a code break it irretrievably and with this lies the key reasons to use version control **it removes risk and saves time.**

+Further, commit messages help you understand why in the past you made certain changes, why you did a certain analysis in the way you did it.
+You yourself understand what the saved file does, even weeks or months later when you've long since forgotten what changes you made.
+Commit messages also help others working on the same project to more easily understand what you did.
+This is helpful should you want to share your analysis (not only your data), and/or make it auditable--more generally, reproducible, which is good scientific practice.

+*Should say somewhere also keeps your working directory neat, don't have multiple versions of the same file/ blocks of commented out code*

+There are numerous tools for versioning, and the best know one is git and its web-based version, Github.

 ----